-- Oscar Movies: Little Caesar was shortlisted in the Best Writing, Adaptation (Francis Edward Faragoh & Robert N. Lee) category for the period 1930–1931.
-The winner was Cimarron (Howard Estabrook).
+- Little Caesar was shortlisted in the Academy Awards’ Best Writing, Adaptation (Francis Edward Faragoh & Robert N. Lee) category for the period 1930–31.

 Little Caesar movie review: Mervyn LeRoy’s now-creaky gangster classic turned Edward G. Robinson into a major star